Gordon Moore, Intel co-founder who coined chip rule, dies at 94

 Intel and other semiconductor makers still develop products according to a version of Moore’s Law, the scientist’s 1965 observation that the number of transistors on a computer chip — which determines the speed, memory and capabilities of an electronic device — doubles every year.
 The law, which Moore revised in 1975, remains a yardstick for progress both within and beyond the chip industry, even as its continued applicability is a topic of debate.

 Moore’s observation was fundamental to Intel’s rise to prominence.
-The company poured increasing sums into improving manufacturing of the tiny electronic components at a pace its rivals couldn’t keep up with.
+The company poured increasing sums of money into manufacturing the tiny electronic components, outpacing its rivals.
 The torrid rate of progress made Intel’s technology the hardware heart of the personal computer revolution, then the internet revolution, until the company’s Asian rivals challenged its leadership.

+Many took Moore’s death personally, a testament to the interconnected world of tech.
+“His vision inspired so many of us to pursue technology, was an inspiration to me,” Alphabet CEO Sundar Pichai tweeted.

+“I’m very much saddened by the news of Gordon’s death,” said Morris Chang, founder of chipmaker Taiwan Semiconductor Manufacturing Co., in a comment emailed to Bloomberg News.
+“He was a great and respected friend for more than sixty years.
+With Gordon gone, almost all of my first generation semiconductor colleagues are gone.”

-Moore’s Law alive and well
+Law alive and well

+But the underlying principle of Moore’s Law continues to influence investment decisions.

-“Intel will be the steward of Moore’s Law for decades to come,” Chief Executive Officer Pat Gelsinger said in a January 2022 interview.
+“Intel will be the steward of Moore’s Law for decades to come,” Intel Chief Executive Officer Pat Gelsinger said in a January 2022 interview.
 He said the law “is alive and we’re going to keep it very well.”

 Carver Mead, an engineering professor at the California Institute of Technology, came up with the name Moore’s Law.
-Moore himself expressed surprise at its influence and longevity and preferred to demystify and downplay it.
+Moore himself expressed surprise at its influence and longevity and preferred to downplay it.

-“I wanted to get across, here’s an idea where the technology is going to evolve rapidly and it’s going to have a major impact on the cost of electronics,” Moore recalled for a video produced by the Chemical Heritage Foundation.
+“I wanted to get across, here’s an idea where the technology is going to evolve rapidly, and it’s going to have a major impact on the cost of electronics,” Moore recalled for a video produced by the Chemical Heritage Foundation.
 “That was the main point I was trying to get across, that this was going to be the path to low-cost electronics.”

 Moore was director of research and development at Fairchild when he made his famous projection in an article, “Cramming More Components Onto Integrated Circuits,” for the April 19, 1965, edition of Electronics magazine.
 Noting that the most cost-efficient circuit at that time held 50 transistors, he predicted that number would roughly double each year to 65,000.
 Modern microprocessors have billions of transistors.